VIS4ROB-lab/interday_crop_registration/README.md

 git submodule update --init --recursive`
 ```

 For crop alignment, please follow the steps [here](./crop_alignment/README.md#installation).
+You also need this environment to run the scripts in the [dataset](./dataset/) folder.

 For LoFTR, please follow the steps [here](./LoFTR/README.md#installation).

 # Download datasets
-The `dataset` folder in this repo does not contain original images or associated depth images.
+The `dataset` folder in this repo is only a skeleton.
+It does not contain original images or associated depth images.
 Before starting to run certain tasks, you need to download the corresponding data.

- Run the script with the following command.The required packages are the same as that of [crop_lignment](../crop_alignment/README.md#installation).
+Run the script with the following command.
 ```
 python ./dataset/dataset_downloader.py <destination_folder> <dataset>
 ```